 Here’s a view of the RF board as initially built, before adding the extra (pre-AF board) preamp stage –

-Note – if you wind too many turns for the link winding, you may find that you have to turn the regeneration control nearly all the way clockwise in order to reach oscillation, or you may not be able to reach it at all, as the link winding loads down the oscillator.
+If you wind too many turns for the link winding, you may find that you have to turn the regeneration control nearly all the way clockwise in order to reach oscillation, or you may not be able to reach it at all, as the link winding loads down the oscillator.
+It is particularly easy to do this on the higher frequency bands.
 If this occurs, remove a turn or two from the link winding.
-It is particularly easy to do this on the higher frequency bands, where the main coil (L1) doesn’t have as many turns.
-Also, it is easy to overload the detector (as it is with all regenerative receivers).
+In operation, it is easy to overload the detector (as it is with all regenerative receivers).
 I use my Sproutie with a large outdoor antenna and find that on the lower bands, I usually only need to operate the set with the RF “gain” control set halfway.
-If I were winding these coils again I would use fewer turns for the link windings on several of the coils (the lower frequency ones).

 The coils were constructed in two different ways.
 The lower frequencies used a larger T68-6 core which I mounted with nylon hardware.
 I first took a #10 nylon bolt, cut the head off, and epoxied it into the hollow center spigot of the tube base thus –